Darialyphia/clashing_destiny_v2/docs/DESIGN_DOCUMENT_V2.md

 ## Turn structure

-At the start of a turn, both players draw 1 card, then recollect all cards in their Destiny zone to their hand.
+At the start of a turn, both players recollect all cards in their Destiny zone to their hand, and wake up all of their cards on the board.

 During a turn, players alternate taking actions.
-On the first turnturns, initiative switches back and forth between players.
+On the first turn, initiative switches back and forth between players.

 The actions available are: